 Oats are scientifically known as Avena sativa….a type of cereal grain primarily grown for their edible seeds, which are commonly consumed by humans and used as livestock feed.
-Although, there are numerous benefits to eating oats that outweigh the potential downsides, you need to caution yourself from overindulging.
+Although, there are numerous benefits to eating oats that outweigh the potential downsides, it is important to practice portion control for a healthy diet and fitness routine.
 Let’s look at the 5 main benefits of eating oats first:

-1. Improved Heart Health- Oats contain beta-glucan, a soluble fiber that has been shown to effectively lower LDL (bad) cholesterol levels and total cholesterol levels.
+Beta-glucan, a soluble fiber in oats, effectively lowers LDL (bad) cholesterol levels and total cholesterol levels.

 3. Increased Feelings of Fullness